enigmatic-J/Buggy-RPG/README.md

 Will also be appending a menu with restart, options and many different functions to align with the RPG.

-But still was a entertaining project to work on.
+This was an entertaining project to work on.

+Feel free to leave any feedback or pointers.